Difference Between Synchronous Motor And Induction Motor

 • Hollow Cylindrical Rotor: The rotating field is produced by a conductor winding supported by an inner frame and located in the air gap between the stator and outer frame.
 These motors are used for large loads, such as generators in hydroelectric power plants.

-See Also: Difference Between Dumper And Dozer
+See Also: Difference Between Generator And Alternator

 Types Of Induction Motor